viraj-nikam/canvas/CONTRIBUTING.md

     - Provide convincing reason to add this feature.

 - If fixing a bug:
-    - Provide detailed description of the bug in the PR.
+    - Provide detailed description of the bug in the pull request.
     - Add appropriate test coverage if applicable.

 ## Code Style